-If the inheritance is And d the program is Then the treatment is
+If the inheritance is And the program is Then the treatment is

-Cash • ALTCS Counted as unearned
+Cash • ALTCS Counted as unearned income.

-CCLMAC income.

 • SSI-MAO Exception:

-• MSP

-Any part of the inheritance

-that will be used to pay for the deceased person's

-burial expenses and

-outstanding debts is
+• MSP Any part of the inheritance that will be used to pay for the deceased person's burial expenses and outstanding debts is excluded.

-excluded.

-• Adult Excluded.

-• Caretaker Relative
+AdultCaretaker Relative Excluded.

-• Pregnant Woman
+Pregnant Woman

-• Child

-• KidsCare
+ChildKidsCare